Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

 \subsection{Algebras in categories and conformal extensions}

-One can think of a fusion category (resp.\ MFC) as a categorification of (commutative) rings.
+One can think of a (modular) fusion category as a categorification of (commutative) finite-dimensional rings.
 In the same sense, a categorification of their modules is called a \textit{module category}.
 The formal definition is given in \cite{Ost1}; see also Chapter 7 of \cite{EGNO}.
-There are obvious notions of equivalence and direct sums of module categories, and of indecomposability.
+There are obvious notions of equivalence, of direct sums, and of indecomposability of module categories.

-An algebra in say a MFC $\cC$ consists of an object $\cA\in\cC$, a multiplication $\mu\in\mathrm{Hom}_\cC(\cA\otimes\cA,\cA)$ satisfying the associativity constraint, and a unit $e\in\mathrm{Hom}_\cC(\b1,\cA)$.
+An algebra in say a MFC $\cC$ consists of an object $\cA\in\cC$, a multiplication $\mu\in\mathrm{Hom}_\cC(\cA\otimes\cA,\cA)$ satisfying the associativity constraint, and a unit $\iota\in\mathrm{Hom}_\cC(\b1,\cA)$.
 We can speak of commutative algebras, as well as (left) modules of $\cA$ in $\cC$, in the obvious way.
 Again, see \cite{Ost1,EGNO} for formal definitions.
-The Main Theorem of \cite{Ost1} says that each indecomposable module category of $\cC$ is equivalent to the category Rep$(\cA)$ of left modules in $\cC$ of some associative algebra $\cA\in\cC$ with unit.
+The Main Theorem of \cite{Ost1} says that each indecomposable module category of $\cC$ is equivalent to the category Rep$_\cC\,\cA$ of left modules in $\cC$ of some associative algebra $\cA\in\cC$ with unit.
 We are interested though in module categories of pure extension type (recall the discussion in the Introduction).
 The corresponding algebras are \'etale: